National Trust of Australia: NSW

-It was founded in 1947.
-In 1975, the National Trust moved into the former Fort Street High School building on Observatory Hill, after the girls' school moved to Petersham to be reunited with the boys' school, which had moved in 1916.
+Founded in 1947, the National Trust moved, in 1975, into the former Fort Street High School building on Observatory Hill, after the girls' school moved to Petersham to be reunited with the boys' school, which had moved in 1916.
 The distinctive building, which retains its appearance from the time of its conversion to a school in 1849, is visible from the approaches to the Sydney Harbour Bridge.
-Items on the Heritage Register are not protected by law.
+The branch maintain of list of heritage properties that, unlike the New South Wales Heritage Register and the Australian National Heritage List, are not protected by law.

 Properties

-The Trust owns several properties on the register:
+The Trust owns several properties on its register: